Vowel: Backness

 To them may be added front-central and back-central, corresponding to the vertical lines separating central from front and back vowel spaces in several IPA diagrams.
 However, front-central and back-central may also be used as terms synonymous with near-front and near-back.
-No language is known to contrast more than three degrees of backness nor is there a language that contrasts front with near-front vowels nor back with near-back ones.
+No language is known to contrast more than three degrees of backness independent of height, nor is there a language that contrasts front with near-front vowels nor back with near-back ones.
 Although some English dialects have vowels at five degrees of backness, there is no known language that distinguishes five degrees of backness without additional differences in height or rounding.